filmstarr/S3FileCompressor/README.md

 ## Function Variables

 S3FileCompressor has two variables that can be set when deploying the function:
-* FilePartReadSizeMB - the part size, in MB, that is read from the input file before compression (multiple parts may be read and then compressed before uploading to S3)
+* FilePartReadSizeMB - the part size, in MB, that is read from the input file before compression (multiple parts may be read and then compressed before uploading to S3).
+Minimum value is 5MB.
-* MinimumUploadSizeMB - the minimum size of file part, in MB, that will be uploaded back to S3 after compression (this controls how of the output file is held in memory before being flushed to S3)
+* MinimumUploadSizeMB - the minimum size of file part, in MB, that will be uploaded back to S3 after compression (this controls how of the output file is held in memory before being flushed to S3).
+Minimum value is 5MB.
+* OutputBucket - the bucket to write the file out to (the output bucket must be in the same region as the source bucket).
+Leave this empty to write back to the same bucket.
+* OutputFolderPath - write all compressed files into this this top level folder within the bucket.
+Leave this empty to write back to the same folder.
+* FlattenFilePaths - flatten all file paths within the bucket, or within the output folder if it's specified, when writing back the compressed file.
+E.g. my.bucket/folder1/folder2/file.txt would be written to my.bucket/file.txt.gz